Modified Car Insurance

 Car Insurance for Modified Cars: What Is It?

-Modified car insurance is coverage designed to protect vehicles that have been changed from their original factory specifications, especially through custom parts or equipment.
-It typically comes in the form of a custom parts and equipment (CPE) add-on to a standard car insurance policy, though specialty providers may offer it as part of a separate policy.
+Modified car insurance covers vehicles modified from their original factory specifications, especially through custom parts or equipment.
+It comes as a custom parts and equipment (CPE) add-on to a standard car insurance policy, though specialty providers offer it as a separate policy.

-A modified car is any vehicle that has been modified from its original factory specifications, but what qualifies as a modification can vary by insurance provider.
-Modifications can include performance upgrades, aesthetic changes, functional additions or accessibility features.
+A modified car is any vehicle modified from its original factory specifications, but what qualifies as a modification varies by insurance provider.
+Modifications include performance upgrades, aesthetic changes, functional additions or accessibility features.

 mglogo icon